OptimalBits/ground/Readme.md

 #Introduction

-Ground is a minimalistic and flexible javascript framework designed to create modern, interactive web applications.
+Ground is a light-weight and flexible javascript framework for NodeJs that provides the building blocks and the structure to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.

-It has been inspired by other great and popular frameworks such as Backbone, Spine, Batman and Sammy, but with some new ideas of its own and some unique features.

-Note that this framework is still under heavy development and subject to API changes.
-All feedback is therefore very much appreciated.
+It also includes some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings and automatic synchronization between clients and servers.

 ## Features

-- Built on top of Curl, jQuery and Underscore.
+- Built on top of Curl, jQuery, socket.io and Underscore/LoDash.
 - Hierarchical routing system.
 - Models with property binding, persistence and synchronization.
+- Complete offline support.
 - Views with some common widgets based on jQuery UI.
 - Canvas Views.
 - Events.